robotframework/mabot/README.txt

 Usage
 -----

-Mabot is started with command `mabot.py` Additionally a path to test data or saved xml can be given with possible command line options before the path.
+Mabot is started with command `mabot` Additionally a path to test data or saved xml can be given with possible command line options before the path.
 Robot Frameworks `rebot` tool is used for post-processing outputs.

 Examples::

-  mabot.py
+  mabot
-  mabot.py --include manual my_tests.html
+  mabot --include manual my_tests.html mabot results.xml
-  mabot.py results.xml

-For more information, run `mabot.py --help` or see http://code.google.com/p/robotframework-mabot/
+For more information, run `mabot --help` or see http://code.google.com/p/robotframework-mabot/